The Harlot's House: Reception

 On first publication, "The Harlot's House" made a great stir.
 Wilde's friend Frank Harris later remembered the author's admirers acclaiming it.
 "On all sides one was asked: 'Have you seen Oscar's latest?'
 And then the last verse would be quoted – 'Divine, don't ye think?'".
 Other readers were shocked at the poem's subject-matter, and it was sufficiently notorious to provoke a parody, "The Public-House", published two months later in The Sporting Times.

 Today, it is one of the handful of poems on which Wilde's reputation as a poet rests.
 When Penguin Books published their Major Works of Oscar Wilde only three of his poems were included, The Ballad of Reading Gaol, The Sphinx, and "The Harlot's House".
 It has been called a stylistic and technical tour de force, and has been said to have proved, along with a few others of his best poems, "his ability to compose, had he but dared, a body of poems, on themes of sin, suffering and remorse, which might have been the Fleurs du Mal of English literature".

+Eugene O'Neill quotes from "The Harlot's House" in his play Long Day's Journey into Night (1941).